Collaboration Cycle Staging Review issue tickets are included within the dataset that populates the Collaboration Cycle Dashboard on Domo.

 VA.gov Experience Standards labels

-Staging Review issue tickets will have exactly one of the labels listed below:
+Staging Review issue tickets will have at maximum one experience standard.

 Accessibility labels